coffeacloudberry/galleria/webtrack_cli/SPEC.md

     </tbody>
 </table>

+The activity and length per activity are excluded if there is only one activity in the entire Webtrack track.

-That section doesn't exist if the file doesn't contain any track.
+That section doesn't exist if the file does not contain any track.
 The length is the rounded sum of each WebTrack segment length, i.e. gaps between segments are not taken into account.
 The elevation values are skipped if missing on all tracks.

 ## Points